nycdavid/engineering-records/content/posts/using-interfaces-for-flexibility.md

 Although we've gotten the arguments into the function via an acceptable form, we can't quite do what we want with the `operand` type just yet.
-If you attempt to pass them to any calls to `fmt.Sprintf` you'll have the compiler complain to you that you need to perform what's known as a __type assertion__.
+If you attempt to pass them to any calls to `fmt.Sprintf` you'll have the compiler complain that you need to perform what's known as a __type assertion__.

 A type assertion is Go's way of ensuring type safety even when using something abstract/flexible like an interface.
-It is, effectively, a way to coerce an interface into one of Go's native types, thereby allowing us to start using the type in functions that allow it.
+It is, effectively, a way to coerce an interface into one of Go's native types, thereby allowing us to start using the type in situations that require it.
 Here's what that looks like:

 ```go
 import (